 Prairie points are folded triangles that are used to embellish quilts.
 They are most often sewn onto a quilt's outer edges (pictured), but prairie points can be used anywhere you would like to add a bit of extra decor to a quilt or other sewing project.
 They are also used between blocks and surrounding applique shapes.

 As you read quilt patterns you will discover that prairie points can be constructed in different ways.
 Take a look at two different traditional methods.

 Each of the points begins with a square of fabric, and the length of the base of a prairie point's triangle is half of its finished height.

 Use this formula to decide which square size will work best for the prairie points you plan to use in a quilt.
 This formula works for both construction methods:

 Continue to 2 of 4 below.

-- Multiply the desired height at the point by 2
+- Multiply the desired height at the point by two

 - Cut squares 1/2-inch taller and wider than the calculated dimension

 02 of 04